 Coat type and care

-The Beagle is generally a healthy breed that can accompany you for 15 long years if you take care of it correctly and with a lot of love.
+The Beagle is generally a healthy breed that can accompany you for 15 years if you take care of it correctly and with much love.

 The dog’s ears, however, require regular care to keep them clean and prevent infection.